 - Add an additional day if you’ve time on your hands to visit the unique Red Ginseng Spa in Jinan county.

 Given the sheer number of fun and unique things to do in Jeonju, it deserves to be on every traveler’s itinerary to South Korea.
 Chances are you’ll meet the real Korea in this elegant, charming, and forgotten city.

 We skipped the crowded Cherry Season for a more local experience during the Winters in South Korea.
-To know why we went the other way, read about our winter travels in South Korea here.

 DISCLAIMER: Some of the links in this article are affiliate links, which means if you book accommodation, tours or buy a product, we will receive a small commission at no extra cost to you.
 These commissions help us keep creating more free travel content to help people plan their holidays and adventures.
 We only recommend the best accommodations, tours and products, and regularly review these.
 Thanks for your support, kind friend!